przemo166/E-media/README.md

 # E-media ( academic year : 2019/20 )

-Repo for first part of the project.
+Repo for the first part of our  project.
 A file format chosen : PNG

 # First example